asterinas/jinzhao-disk/demos/encrypted-VM-image/README.md

 ### Launching the new JinDisk-encrypted guest image (out-of-VM)

-Once you've done all the above-mentioned preparation, the last step is to startup the new image.
+Once you've done all the above-mentioned preparation, the last step is to start up the new image.
 Use [startup-new.sh](./out-of-VM/startup-new.sh) to do so.

-When using the `startup-new.sh`, remember to set the [env.sh](./out-of-VM/env.sh) and attach the blank new QCOW2 file (e.g., `ubuntu-22.04-new.qcow2`) as the virtual disk of the new image.
+When using the `startup-new.sh`, remember to set the [env.sh](./out-of-VM/env.sh) and attach the blank new Qcow2 file (e.g., `ubuntu-22.04-new.qcow2`) as the virtual disk of the new image.

 ## Compatibility and Security